baloghe/wordorderv/README.md

 # Word Order (Vercel + MongoDB)

 Grammar excercises of type _'Find the correct word order'_.
-Available with a collection of translated Turkish excerpts collected mostly from Youtube.
-Nevertheless anyone can practice with his or her own sets in XML.
+Available with a collection of translated Turkish excerpts collected mostly from Youtube and Netflix.
+Nevertheless, anyone can practice with his or her own sets in XML.

 ## App deployed on Vercel, quizzes fetched from MongoDB